Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> options

-An `options` is an array of String type for the options which as actually [std::vector](https://en.cppreference.com/w/cpp/container/vector) for an HTML `<option>` tag.
+An `options` is an array of String type for the options which as actually [std::vector](https://en.cppreference.com/w/cpp/container/vector) for an HTML `#!html <option>` tag.
 It is an initialization list can be used.
 The option tags will be generated from each entry in the options, the amount of which is the same as the number of items in an `options`.

 ### <i class="fa fa-caret-right"></i> label

 A `label` is an optional string.
 A label is always arranged on the left side of the drop-down list.
-Specification of a label will generate an HTML `<label>` tag with an id attribute.
+Specification of a label will generate an HTML `#!html <label>` tag with an id attribute.
 The select tag and the label are connected by the id attribute.

 ## AutoConnectSubmit

-AutoConnectSubmit generates an HTML `<input type="button">` tag attached `onclick` attribute.
-The native code of the `onclick` attribute is the submission of the form with the **POST** method.
+AutoConnectSubmit generates an HTML `#!html <input type="button">` tag attached `#!html onclick` attribute.
+The native code of the `#!html onclick` attribute is the submission of the form with the **POST** method.

 <i class="fa fa-eye"></i> **Sample**<br>
-<small>`AutoConnectSubmit submit("submit", "Save", "/mqtt_save");`</small>
+<small>**`AutoConnectSubmit submit("submit", "Save", "/mqtt_save");`**</small>

 <small>On the page:</small><br><img src="../images/acsubmit.png">